rexich/tips/docs/chef.md

   - environments, cloud resources (including provisioning)
   - installation of `chef-client` on management workstations
   - searching of indexed data on the Chef server

+## Recipes

+[Recipe](https://docs.chef.io/recipes.html) is a Ruby file that represents a collection of resources, used to define everything that is required to configure a part of a system.
+It must be stored in a cookbook, may be included in another recipe, may depend on one or more recipes, must be added to a run list before running `chef-client`, and is always executed in the same order as is listed in a runlist.

+- Including a recipe: `include_recipe 'recipe'`
+- Assign a dependency to a recipe: `depends 'apache2'`

 ## `file` resource